bsekisser/System7/README.md

 ### Not Yet Implemented ❌

-- **Application Launching**: No process management or application loading
+- **Application Execution**: Segment loader implemented, but M68K interpreter execution loop is stubbed
 - **Sound Manager**: No audio support
 - **Printing**: No print system
 - **Networking**: No AppleTalk or network functionality